 As a student, you have:

-- An HBO or WO level of education in the relevant domain.
+- MSc. level of education in relevant domain

 The project you will be working on:

 Defense and law enforcement organizations are more and more looking into the possibilities (and the risks) of using civilian technology for their missions.
 These use cases involve a different threat model than what the products originally were designed and secured for.
 Due to this, common IT security assessment frameworks, standards and methods may not directly be usable for assessing and classifying the risk that the use of such product poses for a mission.

 Secura Defense and Safety is looking to model the threat landscape that a civilian product will be emerged in during a mission in a military context.
 Based on this, we want to develop a standardized method to approach the security assessment of such products.